Roach0/its-politics/docs/The Court/The Court/Board/Cards/Card Types/Official/Official Death.md

 - The Official Death mechanic is a way to cycle cards back into players card pools.
 	- On death, plays will receive a payout of random cards.
-	- When an official dies, a player will receive another official.
-This is determined via this hierarchy:
+	- When an official dies, players will receive other cards :
-		1. The
+		1. If they spawned the Official, I.E., they own the card effect.
+They will receive
+		2.